Boundary conditions and anomalies of conformal field theories in 1+1 dimensions: Boundary Conformal Field Theories and quantum anomalies

 On the other hand, in the closed string picture, the length $L$ plays a role of time.
 Thus the equation ~(\ref{con:anomaly}) implies the boundary state $|A\rangle$ is invariant under each symmetry transformation $g$:

-Here we use the fact that the CPT operator is an identity operator for most CFTs.
-Actually, the equation (\ref{bs}) means the boundary $|A\rangle$ is symmetric under $G$.
+Here we use the fact that the CPT operator acts as the identity operator for most CFTs.
 Therefore the boundary condition A and interaction $V_{\text{A}}(\phi)$ should be also symmetric.

-In fact, from an argument about the close relationship between boundary state and ground state after adding gapping potential, we can think the smeared boundary state $e^{-\tau H_\text{CFT}}|A\rangle $ as the possible ground state after adding the relevant operator $V_\text{A}(\phi)$ \cite{SciPostPhys.3.2.011}.
+In fact, from an argument about the close relationship between boundary state and ground state after adding gapping potential, the smeared boundary state $e^{-\tau H_\text{CFT}}|A\rangle $ can serve as the possible ground state after adding the relevant operator $V_\text{A}(\phi)$ \cite{SciPostPhys.3.2.011}.
 Since Hamiltonian of the CFT commutes with symmetry $G$, this possible ground state is symmetric if and only if the boundary state is symmetric.

 For example, the lsing CFT has a $\mathbb{Z}_{2}$ symmetry which flips every spin and three boundary states $|\uparrow\rangle$, $|\downarrow\rangle$, $|\text{free}\rangle$.
-Since the boundary state $|\text{free}\rangle$ is symmetric, the corresponding smeared boundary state is a symmetric ground state and the corresponding perturbation is $V=t\int dx\ \hat{\epsilon}(x),\ t>0$ where $\epsilon$ is energy density \cite{SciPostPhys.3.2.011}.
+Since the boundary state $|\text{free}\rangle$ is symmetric, the corresponding smeared boundary state is a symmetric ground state and the corresponding perturbation is $V=t\int dx\ \hat{\epsilon}(x),\ t>0$ where $\hat{\epsilon}$ is energy density \cite{SciPostPhys.3.2.011}.